webmastersmith/Rated-G/README.md

 ## Subtitles

 - Most video subtitles can be found online.
 Make sure the subtitle matches the video.
 Cuts to video will be wrong if subtitle is wrong.
-- Subtitles do not provide perfect alignment, but their really close.
-Editing the time can make sure to remove undesirable video and audio.
+- Sometimes subtitles do not provide perfect alignment, but their really close.
+Editing the subtitle file time can make sure to remove undesirable video and audio.
 - **Error** about reading subtitles:
   - Check the subtitle name is the same as video name. (e.g. `video.mp4`, `video.srt`).
   - The **subtitle file header is possible corrupted**.
 Copy contents to new file and save.
 Delete old file.